Luc35b/Karibs/README.md

+# Karibs Foundation
-# Karibs - Educational application to aid teachers with tracking and assessing students.
+ This is an educational application created to aid teachers with tracking and assessing students.

 ## Team Members’ Contributions